 Before 15 September 2016, all applications for Boarding Houses, were made in term of Section 67 bis of the Town Planning Ordinance No. 27 of 1949, as amended (hereafter "the Ordinance") in terms of which existing Schemes were established.
-The Msunduzi Spatial Planning and Land Use Management By-Law was promulgated on 15 September 2016 and repealed Section 67 of the Ordinance.
+The Msunduzi Spatial Planning and Land Use Management By-Law was promulgated on 15 September 2016, further revised on the 28 October 2021, and repeals Section 67 of the Ordinance.

-Consequently, all new Boarding-House applications shall be considered in terms of the Msunduzi SPLUMA By-Law of 2016, the KwaZulu Natal Planning and Development Act No 6 of 2008, the Pietermaritzburg and Asburton Schemes, this Policy and other relevant policy and legislation as noted in section 1.3 above.
+Consequently, all new Boarding-House applications shall be considered in terms of the Msunduzi SPLUM By-Law of 2021, , the Msunduzi Single Land Use Scheme, this Policy and other relevant policy and legislation as noted in sections 3 within this policy document.
 In this regard:

-- (a) The delegated planning official will advise the relevant planning committee on the normative, procedural, technical, and substantive merits of each application in a written report. - (b) The relevant committee or delegated official considering the application must consider applications in accordance with procedural, technical and substantive requirements as defined in in terms of Section 46 (c) of SPLUMA which regulates applications in accordance with the adopted Msunduzi SPLUMA By-Law.
-This occurs through development regulated either through the Pietermaritzburg or Ashburton Town Planning Scheme areas or through Schedule 3 of the Msunduzi SPLUMA By-Law in respect of land within the Municipality, but outside either of the two current Scheme regulated areas; and - (c) The registered Town and Regional Planner and delegated committee considers the application for substantive, normative and procedural compliance with SPLUMA.
+- (a) The delegated planning official will advise the relevant planning committee on the normative, procedural, technical, and substantive merits of each application in a written report. - (b) The relevant committee or delegated official considering the application must consider applications in accordance with procedural, technical and substantive requirements as defined in in terms of Section 46 (c)

+of SPLUMA which regulates applications in accordance with the adopted Msunduzi SPLUM By-Law.
+This occurs through development regulated through the Msunduzi Single Land Use Scheme.

+(c) The registered Town and Regional Planner and delegated committee considers the application for substantive, normative and procedural compliance with SPLUMA.